 One of the city’s “claims to fame” is that John Dillinger committed his first bank robbery at the New Carlisle National Bank (southeast corner of Main & Jefferson Streets), where he stole $10,000 on

-June 10, 1933 June 21, 1933 (thanks to commenter Scott for the correction!).
+June 10, 1933 June 21, 1933* (thanks to commenter Scott for bringing the error to our attention!).
 Photos of that bank building, as well as many other buildings and scenes in the city, can be seen in the gallery below.